-The amount of each scholarship ranges from around $5,000 up to a maximum of $20,000.
+The amount of each scholarship ranges from $6,000 up to a maximum of $20,000.
 The amount offered will depend on the duration of the enrolment overseas and reasonable travel and living costs in the destination country.
 Applicants are required to prepare a budget estimate for their study abroad program proposal, which they acquit in their return.

 Walter Mangold Study Abroad Scholarships are available to applicants who:

-- Are Australian citizens or Permanent Residents;
+- are Australian citizens or permanent residents;

-- Are currently resident in the state of Victoria;
+- are currently resident in the state of Victoria;